antoniopelusi/antoniopelusi.github.io/_posts/2022-09-30-twitter-analyzer.md

 [GithubLink]: https://github.com/antoniopelusi/Twitter-Analyzer

-[A Twitter Scraper developed for the Software Project exam at Unimore Computer Science degree.][GithubLink]
+A Twitter Scraper developed for the Software Project exam at Unimore Computer Science degree.

+> Click [here][GithubLink] to open the project repository.
+{: .prompt-info }